 Service industries in the U.S. grew at a slower pace than forecast in February as employment slumped by the most in more than five years, showing frigid temperatures have caused the economy to struggle.

 A cowboy-hat-wearing robot with “Sell” emblazoned across its chest adorns a wall-length mural in the lounge of RGM Advisors LLC in Austin, Texas.
 Another robot, with “Buy” on it, wobbles toward a green Wall Street sign as two machines tote spark-emitting high-speed cables.

-Hovnanian Enterprises Inc., the best-performing U.S. homebuilder stock in the past 12 months, reported a narrower loss for its fiscal first quarter as sales and orders increased amid a housing rebound.
+Hovnanian Enterprises Inc., the best-performing U.S. homebuilder stock in the past year, reported a profit for its fiscal third quarter as sales and prices increased amid a nationwide housing recovery.